hussaino03/QuestLog/README.md

 - Task Importance (Low, Medium, High)
 - Completion Time (Early completion bonuses)
 - Task Type (Solo/Team tasks - Team tasks provide bonus XP)
 - There is also an overdue penalty on tasks that are past the deadline

+_Default XP settings are given for Quick Task creation_

 Watch your progress bar fill as you complete tasks and celebrate as you reach new levels!